Military Security Agency: Security Directorate

 In 1955, the counterintelligence service was renamed the Security Directorate (Uprava bezbednosti) and has been subordinated to the Federal Secretariat for National Defence.

-The main mission of the Military Security Directorate was to detect and prevent activities directed against the security and combat readiness of the Yugoslav People’s Army as well as to protect military secrets.
+The main mission of the Military Security Directorate was to detect and prevent activities directed against the security and combat readiness of the Yugoslav People's Army as well as to protect military secrets.
 The Security Directorate was organized in two main divisions: counterintelligence and preventive.
 The Counterintelligence Division dealt with preventing the activities of foreign intelligence services, using counterintelligence work methods and special purpose means.
 The Preventive Security Division worked in order to protect secret military data and the most important military facilities.

 In 1992, after the break-up of Socialist Federal Republic of Yugoslavia and formation of Federal Republic of Yugoslavia (consisting of Serbia and Montenegro), the Security Directorate was subordinated to the General Staff of the Armed Forces of Serbia and Montenegro.

 Military Security Service

 In 2002, the Security Directorate was transformed into the Military Security Service (Vojna služba bezbednosti) and was transferred back from the General Staff to the Federal Ministry of Defence.

 Within its jurisdiction, the Military Security Service was responsible for: security and counterintelligence protection of the commands, units and institutions of the Armed Forces of Serbia and Montenegro and the Federal Ministry of Defence; counterintelligence protection of the highest-ranking military officers and officials of defence ministry; organizing and carrying out preventive security work in the commands, units and institutions of the Armed Forces of Serbia and Montenegro; implementation and control of data protection measures; carrying out security checks of persons for admission to work of the Armed Forces of Serbia and Montenegro and the Federal Ministry of Defence.

 Mechanisms of democratic and civilian control of the Military Security Service were introduced.
-The law stipulated establihsment of parliamentary commission responsible for the control of the constitutionality and legality of the work of the Military Security Service; the compliance of its work with the national security policy, for the control of respect of human rights and freedoms; respect for the political, interest and ideological neutrality; control the application of special means and methods for data collection; the audit of spending budgetary funds.
+The law stipulated establishment of parliamentary commission responsible for the control of the constitutionality and legality of the work of the Military Security Service; the compliance of its work with the national security policy, for the control of respect of human rights and freedoms; respect for the political, interest and ideological neutrality; control the application of special means and methods for data collection; the audit of spending budgetary funds.

 The military police and counterintelligence functions were separated in 2003, on the basis of which the Military Security Agency, as an organizational unit of the Federal Ministry of Defence, and the Directorate of Military Police, as an organizational unit of the General Staff, were formed.